 Next to water, tea is the most commonly consumed beverage in the world; over half of Americans drink tea on a daily basis!
 Eighty-four percent of American tea consumption is black tea, followed by green tea at 15 percent.
-(1) Studies reveal that green tea possesses natural health benefits.
+(1) Studies reveal that possesses natural health benefits.

 Polyphenols and theanine in green tea gives these leaves ‘superpowers’

 There are two main ingredients in green tea that positively impact many health conditions.
 The first ingredient is polyphenols, which are flavonoids that contain catechins and can account for up to 30 percent of the dry weight of green tea.
 Epigallocatechin-3-gallate (EGCG) is one of the most powerful catechins found in green tea.
 (2)

 The second healthful ingredient is theanine, which is an amino acid that can “cross the blood-brain barrier, giving it psychoactive properties” to “reduce mental and physical stress, and produce feelings of relaxation by increasing levels of gamma-aminobutyric acid (GABA), serotonin, dopamine, and alpha wave activity.”
 (1) Studies reveal that theanine may help(3) and can affect certain areas of your brain for attention and elaborate problem-solving scenarios.
 (4)

 Top health benefits of green tea

 Tea is generally grown in the mountainous areas between 3,000 to 7,000 feet above sea level in mineral-rich and acidic soil.
 Argentina, China, India, Indonesia, Japan, Kenya, Malawi, Sri Lanka, Tanzania, and Taiwan are the main tea-producing countries.
 (1)